 The second meeting will be arranged shortly after receiving the information questionnaire and laboratory test results.

 Over the course of the second meeting, a treatment protocol will be provided in response to specifically impaired metabolic processes, including nutritional deficiencies that have been identified by comprehensive testing.
 In addition to the treatment protocol, nutritional recommendations will be provided, in accordance with food intolerance testing.

 The protocol will include accurate and detailed supplementation personally adapted to the patient’s needs.
-Supplementation includes vitamins, amino acids, probiotic, minerals and herbal remedies in synergistic combinations (in which each one strengthens the action of the other), while preventing contraindications (combinations that contradict one another).
+Supplementation includes vitamins, amino acids, minerals and herbal remedies in synergistic combinations (in which each one strengthens the action of the other), while preventing contraindications (combinations that contradict one another).

-The third meeting will be arranged approx. one month after the treatment begins.
+The third meeting will be arranged three month after the treatment begins.
 The meeting’s goal is to receive unmediated feedback with regards to early treatment results and any improvements that have been attained.
 Over the course of the meeting, additional recommendations will be provided as needed for continuing the existing treatment.

 The fourth meeting will be arranged approx. four months after start of the treatment.
 The goal of this meeting is to concretize any changes and improvements that have been attained.
 In addition, professional consultation will be provided with regards to the possibility of additional further treatment.